devWhyqueue/ml-nerc/code/features/README.md

-Below is a markdown file that explains in detail each of the engineered features present in the enhanced NER feature extraction system.

----

 # Engineered Features in the Enhanced NER System

 This document provides a comprehensive explanation of the engineered features incorporated into our Conditional Random